raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 `leaseTerms` has one mandatory and two optional fields:

-* `leaseDuration` must contain time span of the lease specified in `ISO8601 duration`_ format.
+* `leaseDuration` must contain the duration of the lease specified in `ISO8601 duration`_ format.
-* In the `taxHolidays` field Organizer may optionally specify the period during which tax concessions are made for some reason.
+* In the `taxHolidays` field Organizer may optionally specify the tax concessions period, if granted.
-* `escalationClauses` define the rules for the way of monthly payment to be changed on a periodic basis.
+* `escalationClauses` define the rules for periodic monthly payment changes.

 Minimal `contractTerms` section should look like this: